Quantum Seniority-based Subspace Expansion: Linear Combinations of Short-Circuit Unitary Transformations for the Electronic Structure Problem: Introduction

 To address the optimization problem in QSE, Krylov-based \cite{parrishQuantumFilterDiagonalization2019} and Variational QPE~\cite{Klemenko2022} approaches were proposed.
-These methods use unitaries of the form $\hat{U}_\mu = e^{-\imag \hat{H}t_\mu}$, where $\hat{H}$ is the full electronic Hamiltonian.
-Due to complexity of $\hat{H}$, these unitaries require Trotter approximations~\cite{TrotterRef} or qubitization~\cite{QubitizationRef}, both of which introduce additional resource demands.
-Furthermore, the non-orthogonality of the $\hat{U}_\mu |\mathrm{HF}\rangle$ states again leads to conditioning problems and increased measurement costs~\cite{Lee2025}.
-Another approach to the optimization problem is the Non-Orthogonal Quantum Eigensolver (NOQE)~\cite{Baek2023}, which uses UCC singles and doubles generators for $\hat{U}_\mu$'s and estimates their amplitudes using M{\o}ller-Plesset perturbation theory.
-While this reduces circuit complexity and avoids the need for Trotterization, NOQE still faces challenges in measuring matrix elements.
-Recently, Ref.~\cite{NOQE_CST2025} proposed to use classical shadow tomography \cite{CST_Huang2020} to address this challenge.
-Although this reduces the scaling of the measurement problem with the number of $\ket{\phi_\mu}$ states from quadratic to linear, the classical post-processing cost may grow substantially.
+These methods use unitaries $\hat{U}_\mu = e^{-\imag \hat{H}t_\mu}$, where $\hat{H}$ is the full electronic Hamiltonian.
+Due to the complexity of $\hat{H}$, these unitaries require Trotter approximations~\cite{TrotterRef} or qubitization~\cite{QubitizationRef}, both of which have significant resource demands.
+Another optimization approach is the Non-Orthogonal Quantum Eigensolver (NOQE)~\cite{Baek2023}, which uses UCC singles and doubles generators for the $\hat{U}_\mu$ and estimates their amplitudes using M{\o}ller-Plesset perturbation theory.
+Despite reducing circuit complexity and avoiding the need for Trotterization, NOQE still faces challenges in measuring matrix elements.
+Recently, Ren \textit{et al.} proposed the use of classical shadow tomography \cite{CST_Huang2020} to address this challenge~\cite{NOQE_CST2025}.
+Although this reduces the scaling of the measurement problem with respect to the number of $\ket{\phi_\mu}$ states from quadratic to linear, the classical post-processing cost may grow substantially.

-We see the choice of the $\hat{U}_\mu$'s as one of the key issues in many QSE methods.
-Ideally, one would like to have $\hat{U}_\mu$'s that ensure: 1) circuit depth adaptability depending on quantum hardware, 2) orthogonality, 3) the possibility of optimization using both classical and quantum methods, and 4) efficient measurement of the Hamiltonian matrix elements.
+The choice of the $\hat{U}_\mu$ is one of the key issues in many QSE methods.
+Ideally, one would like to have unitaries $\hat{U}_\mu$ that ensure: 1) circuit-depth adaptability depending on quantum hardware, 2) orthogonality, 3) the possibility of optimization using both classical and quantum methods, and 4) efficient measurement of the Hamiltonian matrix elements.